jlesage/docker-handbrake/README.md

 > Web authentication requires the container to be configured with secure web
 > access (HTTPS).
 See [Security](#security) for details.

+> [!CAUTION]
+> If a reverse proxy is used and it cannot use HTTPS to the container backend,
+> set `WEB_AUTHENTICATION_ALLOW_INSECURE=1` so web authentication can run with
+> `SECURE_CONNECTION=0`.
+This is a last resort: credentials and session tokens
+> may travel in cleartext between the proxy and the container.
+Do not publish
+> the container web port on an untrusted network, and ensure browsers reach the
+> application only over HTTPS through the reverse proxy.

 > [!NOTE]
 > This feature is not available to VNC clients.

+After a successful login, a token is issued and stored in the browser.
+The token remains valid for the duration set by `WEB_AUTHENTICATION_TOKEN_VALIDITY_TIME` (default: 24 hours).
+During that time, the user can access the GUI without logging in again.

+> [!NOTE]
+> Login sessions are intentionally not persisted across container restarts.
+When
+> the container (or the web authentication service) restarts, all existing
+> tokens become invalid and users must log in again.
+This is by design: session
+> state is kept in memory and cookie signing keys are regenerated on each start.

 #### Configuring Users Credentials